rusperres/ctf-writeups/are-you-fast-in-math-writeup.md

 Beat a timed arithmetic quiz with nc to print the flag.

 ## Challenge Overview
-We're given a problem from the server and expects the correct answer in less than 3 seconds.Each math problem looks like.
+We're given a problem from the server and expects the correct answer in less than 3 seconds.
+Each math problem looks like this:

 ```python
 A op B = ?
 ```

 My first approach was to solve it fast using a calculator.
-But it after knowing that it is not only a few items.
-I quickly came up with the idea to just use a script to answer them for me.
+But after knowing that it was more than 3 problems, I quickly came up with the idea to just use a script to answer them for me.

 So I searched the web for ctfs similar to this one and found a script that solves it for me.
 However, one of the problems I've encountered was parsing the expresion.